pawan001933/pawan-demo/README.md

 # pawan-demo
-This is my demo for git &amp; git hub class
+This is my demo for git &amp; git hub class.